Last Updated: October 6, 2021

 Yes.
 No doubt about that.
 The no-logging privacy is tested by an outside company.
 The company runs its own (doesn’t rent) servers and uses all the familiar security protocols.
 It even developed its own (Chameleon), which is praiseworthy.
 You also receive a killswitch, malicious website blocker, and the VyprDNS, which is Golden Frog’s own zero-knowledge DNS, available exclusively for VyprVPN users.
 To top it all you also get a NAT Firewall, which provides an extra layer of security for your VyprVPN connection and offers additional protection on your router or mobile device.

 It doesn’t cost that much actually.
+On Android and iOS you can test it for free for a few days.
 After the 3-day free trial you can purchase the software for a month or buy the yearly plan.
-If you don’t want to spend much money on VPN software you can purchase the standard version of VyprVPN and it will cost you $9.95 for a month or $60 a year.
-If you want the premium version, you will have to dig a little deeper and say goodbye to $80 for the yearly plan.
-You can pay with credit/debit card, PayPal and Alipay.
+If you don’t want to spend much money on VPN software you can purchase the monthly subscription of VyprVPN for $6.47.
+This will get you one more month for free.
+The 18-month plan costs $2.50/month, while the three-year package will set you back by $1.67/month.
+You can pay with credit/debit card, PayPal, and Alipay.

 You can cancel your account when you enter your information in the login page.
 From the control panel there, you choose “Account”.
 You will see your account details and the service you have.
 On the right of the service is situated the the “Cancel service” button.
 Next, you have to choose the reason for cancelling your account and click “Continue cancellation”.
 Then you are ready to quit using VyprVPN.
 There could be an issue with your refund if you want one, but the company promises that each refund inquiry will be reviewed and answered.